 Carrera Region is active in community and charity events, many of which receive national visibility.
 A couple of the more notable charity events we participate in are “The Susan G. Komen Walk For The Cure” and “Walk To End Alzheimer’s”.
 The club has many members who participate regularly in Sports Car Club of America sanctioned events and we continue to foster a close relationship with the Pan American Region of the SCCA.
 We offer sanctioned car clubs the opportunity to participate in many Carrera Region social and track events throughout the year.

 Carrera Region has earned many PCA National accolades over the last several years including a 4th place and two 2nd place awards in the rigorous Region t-shirt competition.
-Finally in 2012, some of the hard work paid off when we won a first-place trophy in the t-shirt competition at Porsche Parade.
-In 2013, Carrera Region proudly announced a one-of-a-kind partnership with SVT Mustang Elite, a premier Ford Shelby car club in El Paso, to raise money in support of a local fledgling no-kill animal shelter, here in our hometown.
+Finally in 2012, some of the hard work paid off when we won a first-place trophy in the t-shirt design competition at Porsche Parade.
+In 2013, Carrera Region proudly teamed-up with SVT Mustang Elite, a premier Ford Shelby car club in El Paso, to raise money in support of a local fledgling no-kill animal shelter, here in our hometown.
 A big-time win for El Paso!

 Years of dedicated spirit and back-breaking determination culminated in a very hard earned National first place trophy in the Level-1 Region Website Competition.
 The honor was awarded to Carrera Region during Porsche Parade in 2014 at Jay Peak, Vermont.
 In 2016, Carrera Region earned another National award coming in second place for factored membership growth in a Region over the previous year.
 That’s a HUGE accomplishment for any Region, but especially for a small region such as our own!
 Another amazing pinnacle of exceptional dedication occurred during Porsche Parade 2017 at Spokane, Washington when Carrera Region was, once again, awarded the prestigious PCA National first place trophy in the Level-1 Region Website Competition.